gdalle/AutodiffCourse/1_intro.typ

   )
 $

-However, the linear map $v mapsto.long partial f(x)[v]$ is natural to work with, and more efficient.
+However, the linear map $v mapsto.long partial f(x)[v]$ is natural to work with:

+- works in arbitrary vector spaces (and even manifolds)
+- no need to materialize a matrix or flatten anything

 == The chain rule